Parents and Carers

 Supporting Your Child’s Development with Caring Hands Chiropractic

-If you have concerns about your child’s developmental delays, emotional outbursts, or behavioural challenges, our experienced practitioners are here to help.
+If you have questions or concerns about your child’s posture, movement, comfort, or general musculoskeletal development, our practitioners are here to listen and support you.

-We welcome enquiries and bookings for new paediatric or youth initial consultations.
-Please contact us to schedule an appointment and take the first step toward supporting your child’s health and well-being.
+We welcome enquiries and bookings for new paediatric and youth consultations.
+Please contact us to arrange an appointment.

 Understanding Primitive Reflexes in Infants and Children

-If you are seeking a diagnosis or clinical evaluation for your child, please consult a qualified healthcare professional trained in paediatric assessment.
+If you are seeking a diagnosis or a clinical evaluation for your child’s development, behaviour, learning, or general health, please consult a qualified healthcare professional trained in paediatric assessment.

 Breastfeeding Ergonomics